 What’s a good heart rate variability (HRV) for women?
 What’s a good HRV for men?

-Trick question!
-There’s not an “optimal” HRV for men, women, or even a certain age group.
-HRV is a highly sensitive, individual metric that varies from person to person, and can change daily, or even hourly.
-(Learn more about HRV here.)
+Turns out, there’s not an “optimal” HRV for men, women, or even a certain age group.
+HRV is a highly sensitive, individual metric that varies from person to person.

 “HRV is highly individual, so you should compare your HRV to your own averages over time to gain a sense of what’s normal for you,” says Marco Altini, an HRV expert, data scientist, and Oura advisor.
 “Plus, keep in mind that it’s normal to see daily and seasonal fluctuations in your HRV.”